 If you manage your own self-managed super fund (SMSF), have you considered including your children as members?

-The government is considering increasing the number of members allowed in a self-managed super fund (SMSF) from four to six.
+From 1 July 2021 the number of members allowed in a self-managed super fund (SMSF) will be increased from four to six.
 Families with more than four members and who manage their own superannuation will be especially interested in this proposal.
 If you have not included your children in your SMSF what are the pros and cons?